Günther Schack: Squadron leader

 On 20 August 1943, Schack was transferred again to 7.
 Staffel and was temporarily put in charge of this squadron as acting Staffelführer (squadron leader).
 He replaced Oberleutnant (First Lieutenant) Karl-Heinz Weber in this capacity who returned to retake command of 7.
 Staffel on 15 October.
 In August 1943, four different aircraft flown by Schack sustained various degrees of combat damage.
 On 3 August, he crash landed his Fw 190 A southwest of Oryol following aerial combat.
 Two days later, his Fw 190 A-6 (Werknummer 530315) sustained heavy damage in aerial combat.
 On 15 August, Schack flew Fw 190 A-4 (Werknummer 5724) which was hit by Soviet anti-aircraft artillery near Spas-Demensk.
 Fw 190 A (Werknummer 7330) was hit by friendly fire on 28 August resulting in a forced landing at Glukhov.

 Flying from Konotop on 3 September, Schack escorted Ju 87 dive bombers on their mission to attack Soviet forces in southeast of Sevsk, west of Kursk.
 That day III.
 Gruppe claimed four aerial victories, including a La-5 fighter shot down by Schack east of Glukhov.
 This claim was reported as his 100th aerial victory.
 He was the 52nd Luftwaffe pilot to achieve the century-mark.
 On 26 October, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 116 victories.
 On 9 December 1943, promoted to Oberleutnant, Schack was officially given command of 9.
 Staffel of JG 51 as Staffelkapitän, replacing Oberleutnant Maximilian Mayerl who was transferred.
+Mayerl had fallen ill in September 1943 and had temporarily beenn replaced by Oberleutnant Max-Hermann Lücke.
+On 23 October, Lücke was severly injured in a mid-air collision, dying on 8 November.
+In consequence, he was then succeeded by Leutnant Heinz Venth before Schack was given command.